In the midst of stress events, efficient communication is essential.

 Scan to Find & Communicate

-Historically, the difficulty in sharing information between various responding organizations has made MCI management challenging.
+Historically, the difficulty in sharing information between various responding organizations has made incident management challenging.
 With Pulsara, responders — from any organization — who subsequently arrive will simply scan the patient's wristband to be added to the patient’s channel.

 They can rest assured that they know exactly which patient they're treating and can instantly view all information that has previously been added to the case, including any known demographic information, vitals, treatments provided, and all previous communication.